esadalicina/Comparing-different-variants-of-gcd-algorithms-of-large-integers/README.md

 - bsp01_licina_esada_secondary_language_summary.pdf

 To run your project in NetBeans after cloning the repository and installing NetBeans, follow these steps:

-- Open NetBeans:

-         - Launch the NetBeans IDE on your computer.
+- Open NetBeans: Launch the NetBeans IDE on your computer.
-- Clone the Repository (if not already done):
-         - If you haven’t cloned the repository yet, open a terminal (Command Prompt, Git Bash, etc.) and run:
+- Clone the Repository (if not already done): If you haven’t cloned the repository yet, open a terminal (Command Prompt, Git Bash, etc.) and run:
 -          git clone <repository_url>
-                  Replace <repository_url> with the URL of your repository.
-- Open the Project in NetBeans:
-         - In NetBeans, go to File -> Open Project.
-         - Browse to the folder where you cloned the repository, and select the project folder 'GCD_Algorithm_Code'.
-         - Click Open Project.
+- Open the Project in NetBeans: In NetBeans, go to File -> Open Project.
+Browse to the folder where you cloned the repository, and select the project folder 'GCD_Algorithm_Code'.
+Click Open Project.
-- Ensure Dependencies Are Set Up:
-         - After opening the project, NetBeans may prompt you to resolve any dependencies (libraries or missing files).
-         - If Java libraries (like BigInteger) are needed, ensure they are available in the project.
+- Ensure Dependencies Are Set Up: After opening the project, NetBeans may prompt you to resolve any dependencies (libraries or missing files).
+If Java libraries (like BigInteger) are needed, ensure they are available in the project.
 NetBeans typically handles the setup of built-in Java libraries automatically.
-- Build the Project:
-         - Before running the project, build it by selecting Build -> Build Project from the menu, or right-click the project in the Projects pane and choose Build.
-         - This will compile the code and ensure there are no errors.
+- Build the Project: Before running the project, build it by selecting Build -> Build Project from the menu, or right-click the project in the Projects pane and choose Build.
+This will compile the code and ensure there are no errors.
-- Run the Project:
-         - Once the build is successful, you can run the project by selecting Run -> Run Project, or right-click the project in the Projects pane and select Run.
-         - If there is a main() method in your project, it will execute the main class.
+- Run the Project: Once the build is successful, you can run the project by selecting Run -> Run Project, or right-click the project in the Projects pane and select Run.
+If there is a main() method in your project, it will execute the main class.

 Output Window Function:

 INTEGER:
 This section is designed to calculate numbers under 32 bits, which can represent values between -2,147,483,647 and 2,147,483,647 (a maximum of 10 digits).